terrastruct/d2-vim/README.md

 ## Features

 ### ASCII Preview

+**Requirements:** D2 version 0.7.1 or higher is required for ASCII features.

 Render D2 diagrams as ASCII text for quick preview without leaving Vim.
 This feature provides a live preview of your diagrams in text format, perfect for:
 - Quick previews without external tools
 - Working in terminal environments